Seattle Storm vs. New York Liberty: Betting Trends, Record ATS, Home/Road Splits

 Storm Season Stats

-- In 2023, the Storm are seventh in the WNBA on offense (80.3 points scored per game) and second-worst on defense (86.3 points conceded).
+- Offensively the Storm are the ninth-ranked team in the league (79 points per game).
+On defense they are third-worst (86.4 points allowed per game).

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.